- If you haven’t used an iPhone before, or are relatively new to it, you may not know some of the gestures that can reveal some hidden menus.

 - Here are some of the gestures and hidden screens you might not know about.

-If you recently got a new iPhone after sitting out several generations -- or maybe just don't fiddle around with your phone a lot -- you might be missing out on some easy ways to get more done, faster.
-The iPhone has a bunch of "hidden" menus that help you do things like search across apps, go back to the last screen, find widgets that show snapshots of certain information, or quickly turn your Wi-Fi off and on.
+For instance, the iPhone has a bunch of "hidden" menus that help you do things like search across apps, go back to the last screen, find widgets that show snapshots of certain information, or quickly turn your Wi-Fi off and on.

 They're hidden because they require you to make specific gestures that aren't necessarily easy to guess.
 But once you know where they are, they're quite useful.